 Effective medications can improve attention span, your ability to deal with frustration. and lead to better relationships.

 The most prescribed medications for ADHD are stimulants.
 These medications work by making it easier for nerve receptors in the brain to communicate with each other.
 The impact of stimulants can often noticed quickly, but they may reduce appetite and impact sleep.
 They can also shorten a growing child’s height a small amount if taken for many years, so be sure to track growth over time.

 Stimulants affect how the brain controls impulses and help to regulate behavior and attention.
 They are usually the first choice of medication to use for the management of ADHD.

-Another common medication is non-stimulants.
-It may take some time for this medication to become effective.
+Non-stimulant medications are also commonly prescribed.
+It may take some time for these medications to become effective.
 Nonstimulants affect the nerve receptors more indirectly than stimulants.
 It is necessary to keep track of treatment results over time.

 Nonstimulant drugs are used to increase and adjust the levels of neurotransmitters in the brain.
 This helps with concentration by increasing attention span and reducing impulsivity.

 Antidepressants may also be something a doctor suggests.
 This is especially true if someone is living with ADHD and depression.
-For medications that are not first- or second-line treatments for ADHD, ask your doctor why he recommends this treatment.
-You should also ask about his knowledge and experience with treating ADHD with these kinds of medications.
+For medications that are not first- or second-line treatments for ADHD, ask your doctor why they recommend this treatment.
+You should also ask about their knowledge and experience with treating ADHD with these kinds of medications.
 Always be sure to check the FDA approval status of any medicine.